-- (2) Fall protection. - (a) Personal fall arrest systems must meet the requirements of Division 3/M, as required by 437-002-0134(5) of Division 2 and 437-003-0134(5) of Division 3. - (b) Personal fall arrest equipment used by employees who are exposed to hazards from flames or electric arcs, as determined by the employer under 437-002-2311(8)(a) of Division 2/RR, must be capable of passing a drop test equivalent to that required by paragraph (2)(c)(L) of this rule after exposure to an electric arc with a heat energy of 40±5 cal/cm2. - (c) Body belts and positioning straps for work-positioning equipment must meet the following requirements: - (A) Hardware for body belts and positioning straps must meet the following requirements: - (i) Hardware must be made of drop-forged steel, pressed steel, formed steel, or equivalent material. - (ii) Hardware must have a corrosion-resistant finish. - (iii) Hardware surfaces must be smooth and free of sharp edges. - (B) Buckles must be capable of withstanding an 8.9-kilonewton (2,000-pound-force) tension test with a maximum permanent deformation no greater than 0.4 millimeters (0.0156 inches). - (C) D rings must be capable of withstanding a 22-kilonewton (5,000-pound-force) tensile test without cracking or breaking. - (D) Snaphooks must be capable of withstanding a 22-kilonewton (5,000-pound-force) tension test without failure.
+(2) Fall protection.

+- (a) For employers engaged in general industry activities, personal fall arrest systems must meet the requirements of Division 2/I. For employers engaged in construction activities, personal fall arrest systems must meet the requirements of Division 3/M. - (b) Personal fall arrest equipment used by employees who are exposed to hazards from flames or electric arcs, as determined by the employer under 437-002-2311(8)(a) of Division 2/RR, must be capable of passing a drop test equivalent to that required by paragraph (2)(c)(L) of this rule after exposure to an electric arc with a heat energy of 40±5 cal/cm2. - (c) Body belts and positioning straps for work-positioning equipment must meet the following requirements: - (A) Hardware for body belts and positioning straps must meet the following requirements: - (i) Hardware must be made of drop-forged steel, pressed steel, formed steel, or equivalent material. - (ii) Hardware must have a corrosion-resistant finish. - (iii) Hardware surfaces must be smooth and free of sharp edges. - (B) Buckles must be capable of withstanding an 8.9-kilonewton (2,000-pound-force) tension test with a maximum permanent deformation no greater than 0.4 millimeters (0.0156 inches). - (C) D rings must be capable of withstanding a 22-kilonewton (5,000-pound-force) tensile test without cracking or breaking. - (D) Snaphooks must be capable of withstanding a 22-kilonewton (5,000-pound-force) tension test without failure.